Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Quantifying performance in the presence of loss

 \section{Quantifying performance in the presence of loss}

-~ We numerically evaluate the performance of the aro algorithm in the presence of loss using realistic physical parameters following the approach outlined in our previous work introducing the redistribution-reconfiguration (red-rec) heuristic algorithm~\cite{Cimring2022}.
+~ We numerically evaluate the performance of the aro algorithm in the presence of loss using realistic physical parameters following the approach outlined in our accompanying paper introducing the redistribution-reconfiguration (red-rec) algorithm~(see~\cite{Cimring2023}).
 We conservatively choose the trapping lifetime to be $60~\text{seconds}$ and the success probability of elementary displacement and transfer operations to be $0.985$.
 The red-rec algorithm is a heuristic algorithm that seeks to increase operational performance by performing parallel control operations.
-The key idea of the algorithm is, first, to redistribute atoms from columns containing more atoms than needed (donors) to columns containing fewer atoms than needed (receivers) and, then, to reconfigure each column using the exact 1D reconfiguration algorithm.
+The key idea of the algorithm is, first, to redistribute atoms from columns containing more atoms than needed (donors) to columns containing fewer atoms than needed (receivers) and, then, to reconfigure each column using an exact 1D reconfiguration algorithm.
 In addition to increasing operational performance, it also enables efficient implementation on a low-latency feedback control system with fast computational running time.
-For the current study, we implement a slightly improved version of the red-rec algorithm that is more computationally efficient.
+For the current study, we implement a slightly improved -- more computationally efficient -- version of the red-rec algorithm.

 We choose the performance metric to be the mean success probability obtained by averaging the success probability over the distribution of random initial configurations and loss processes.
 In the presence of loss, larger arrays are required to load enough atoms to replace atoms lost during multiple reconfiguration cycles.
 As the height of the trap array is increased, there is a sharp transition between near-certain success and near-certain failure~(Fig.~\ref{fig:loss}a-c).
 The relative gain in performance achieved by the aro algorithm over the baseline algorithm is maximized at the inflection point where $\bar{p}=0.5$.